Perth Wildcats: 2000–2009: Championship drought

 The 2000s saw the Wildcats go on a championship drought.
-Following the closure of the Perth Entertainment Centre, the Wildcats moved back to the Superdrome for the 2002–03 season.
-The 8,000-seat Perth Entertainment Centre was a popular venue for the Wildcats thanks to its central CBD location.
-The Superdrome, or Challenge Stadium as it became known, was a suburban-based arena and could only hold 5,000 people.
+Following the closure of the Perth Entertainment Centre, the Wildcats moved back to the Superdrome, now known as Challenge Stadium, for the 2002–03 season.
 The 2002–03 season saw the Wildcats play in their seventh Grand Final series behind Ricky Grace and coach Alan Black.
 In the championship series, the Wildcats were outclassed by the Sydney Kings, as they lost Game 1 in Sydney 98–94 before returning home and losing 117–101 in Game 2.
 In addition to Grace, Alan Black's son, Stephen Black, was also an important member of the Wildcats' 2003 grand final team, as was Tony Ronaldson, Rob Feaster, Matthew Burston, Brett Wheeler and James Harvey.

 In the days following their grand final loss to the Kings, the Wildcats decided not to renew Black's contract and parted ways with him for a second time.
 Club legend Mike Ellis was appointed head coach for the 2003–04 season, but in his lone season as coach of the Wildcats, Ellis guided the team to their first losing season since 1986, as they finished in seventh spot with a 15–18 record and earned a quarter-final defeat.
 Ellis was replaced for the 2004–05 season by another former player, Scott Fisher.
 In addition, co-owner Luc Longley relinquished his majority share of the Wildcats in April 2004, leaving Andrew Vlahov as the sole owner of the franchise.
 The 2004–05 season saw the end of an era as captain Ricky Grace retired as a four-time NBL champion and a 15-year member of the Wildcats.

 With Grace retired, the 2005–06 season saw the introduction of future club legend Shawn Redhage while West Australian businessman Jack Bendat became the chairman and majority shareholder of the franchise.
 Although no longer the majority shareholder, Andrew Vlahov remained in control of the team as managing director.
 Bendat assumed full control in 2007.

 The Wildcats celebrated their 25th anniversary in 2006–07 and recorded 23 wins.
 The Wildcats fell short in the finals in both 2007 and 2008, with Connor Henry replacing Scott Fisher for the 2008–09 season.
 Another early finals exist led to Henry's tenure lasting only one season.